voicegain/platform/how-to/edge-on-cloud/aws-specific-steps.md

 ![Cluster endpoint access](./AWS-2a.png)

-Networking add-ons can we left with the default values:
+Networking add-ons can be left with the default values:

 ![Networking Add-Ons](./AWs-net-add-ons.PNG)